 10.1.4 The procedures for voting and elections shall be prescribed in the bylaws.

-11.1 The Executive Committee may establish any of the following Commissions, which shall be responsible to the Congress:
+11.1 The Executive Board may establish any of the following Commissions, which shall be responsible to the Congress:

 11.1.2 Appeals Commission